Online Scams That You Should Be Aware Of:

 1. Cold calling scams

-While at times not technically an online scam, this is still one of the most reported scams we receive.
-Cold call scams are run by scammers who contact you on your home phone.
-These scammers may be trying to sell you a fake product or service, or they may be pretending to be from a legitimate organisation or a government agency.
-These scammers are trying to get payment or personal details from you.
-These scammers may claim that you have a refund or payment due to you (e.g. tax refunds from IRD), you have an invoice or bill you need to pay, or that there is a problem with your visa or employment (e.g. your visa has expired).
+While not technically an online scam, cold-calling scams are still one of the most reported scams we receive.
+Cold calling scams are run by scammers who contact you on your home phone.
+They may be trying to sell you a fake product or service, or pretending to be from a legitimate organisation or a government agency.
+These scammers are trying to get payment or personal details from you and have various tactics to do this.
+Scammers may claim that you have a refund or payment due to you (e.g. tax refunds from IRD), you have an invoice or bill you need to pay, or that there is a problem with your visa or employment (e.g. your visa has expired).

-We receive thousands of reports from across New Zealand of people being cold called by scammers pretending to offer help people with a slow or infected computer.
+We receive thousands of reports from across New Zealand of people being cold-called by scammers offering to help with a supposedly slow or infected computer.
 These scammers use the names of familiar brands such as Microsoft, Spark, Vodafone and Chorus so that people are more likely to let their guard down.
-These scammers will often attempt to get ‘remote access’ to your device.
-Remote access is when someone can access a computer or a network from another location.
+These scammers will often attempt to get ‘remote access’ to your device so they can access your computer or network from another location.

 3. Email phishing scams

-Phishing is when someone tries to get personal information (like bank account numbers and passwords), from a large and un-targeted audience, so they can use it to impersonate or defraud people.
-Phishing scammmers will contact a large number of people in the hope that some of them will fall for the scam.
-These scams can seem like they’re targeted at you, but in reality the same scam is being sent to hundreds, if not thousands of people at the same time.
 Phishing scammers will often claim to be from a legitimate organisation, or to have some kind of ‘deal’ to be claimed.
-For example, a scammer may send out an email telling people they’ve have won a lottery, and to claim the winnings they need to provide some details.
+For example, a scammer may send out an email telling people they’ve won a lottery, and to claim the winnings they need to provide some details.
 Other phishing scams use scare tactics, where the scammers pretend to be lawyers or employees of the government and threaten legal action if you don’t give them information or money.

 4. Fake invoice scams

-Fake invoice scams happen when someone requests that a business pays fake invoices for a product or service that was not requested, or received.
+A fake invoice scams is when someone requests that a business pays fake invoices for a product or service that was not requested, or received.
 The scammer will send an invoice for goods or services you haven’t requested, or for a fake service such as a trade directory.
-This could be a printed invoice that looks legitimate, or even an email that looks as it’s come from a legitimate business insisting that you’ve ordered the goods or services.
+This could be a printed invoice that looks legitimate, or even an email that looks as if it’s come from a legitimate business insisting that you’ve ordered the goods or services.

 5. Romance scams